bingx1990/bingx1990.github.io/_pages/people.md

 #### Undergrad students

 - Shangkai Zhu.
-(A master student in the Dept of Stat. at U Chicago).
+Placement: Master’s student in Statistics at the University of Chicago.
-- Yihan Chen.
-(A master student in the Dept of Stat. at U Chicago).
+- Yihan Chen. <br> Placement: Master’s student in Statistics at the University of Chicago.